seanreed1111/Kung-Fu-Pandas/day_one/day_one_exercises.md

 Display a message indicating the type of the triangle.

 Exercise 6:
-Write a Python program to construct the following pattern, using a nested for loop.
+Write  Python program to construct the following pattern, using a nested for loop.
 ```
 *
 * *